FAQs

 Nothing will change unless it’s agreed that the merger will proceed.
 It's business as usual for both Estuary and CHP.
 Our priority remains the same: to continue improving the services we provide to our customers.

-No. Your rent and service charge would not change as a direct result of the merger.
-Your rent and service charge would continue to be reviewed each year in the same way that they are now.
-Where you are a tenant, the current protections over how much your rent can increase by year on year (as set out by the Regulator of Social Housing) would continue.
+No. Your rent and/or service charges wouldn’t increase as a direct result of the merger.
+Your rent and service charges would continue to be reviewed each year in the same way they are now.
+Where you are a tenant, the current protections over how much your rent can increase year on year (as set out by the Regulator of Social Housing) would continue.

 Will my Tenancy Remain the Same?